cristinafsanz/jekyll-now/_posts/2016-03-19-divergent.md

 ---
 layout: post
-title: Divergent: A Frontend developer in a UX event
+title: Divergent, a Frontend developer in a UX event
-date: 2016-03-18
+date: 2016-03-19
 ---

 Last Friday I watched "Divergent" on TV and only 5 days later I was living the same experience!